PradeepLoganathan/pradeepl-blog/content/blog/openapi-specification-swagger/index.md

 ## OpenAPI Specification

-The OpenAPI specification, generally known by its former name Swagger, is a schema that is used to construct a JSON or YAML definition of a restful API.
-The OpenAPI specification acts as a documentation tool allowing developers to easily describe their public APIs in a format that is widely known, understood, and supported.
-The OpenAPI spec is language agnostic.
+The OpenAPI Specification (OAS) is an open-source framework that allows developers to define and document APIs in a format that is both human and machine readable.
+Originating from the Swagger framework, OAS has become the industry standard for API specification, offering a common language that ensures both clarity and functionality across different API services.
+It enables developers to describe the entire API, including available endpoints, operation parameters, authentication methods, and contact information, providing a blueprint for building consistent and secure APIs.
 The APIs defined by the spec can be constructed in any language with any tool or framework.
 This specification is detailed [here.](https://www.openapis.org/).

 The key features of the OpenAPI Specification include: